RobotLearning/traj-gen-and-tracking/README.md

 - Read control chapter of both books

 MATLAB/SL list:
-- compare kinematics with SL
 - test performance of ILC with linearization at each iteration
-- why doesn't ball and robot trajectory coincide in simulations? check kinematics in MATLAB
 - Why does ILC learning with feedback generate zero Finv?
-- Load constraints umin and umax, joint limits from sensor offsets file and include in lift_constraints
 - Try IDM as fb in MATLAB
 - Test LQG and iLQR, DDP on MATLAB
 - Implement REPS, PI2 algorithms on MATLAB, variational Bayes